 We are all so wrapped up in our daily lives, with raising children, work, and individual pursuits that we are mostly disconnected from the fact that the habitats all around us are becoming increasingly fragmented and are largely ignored.
 The neglect is due to no great malice, but is pervasive because of a lack of basic knowledge and understanding of their importance.
 As informed individuals and, even better, as a community, we can both support existing, and create new, wildlife habitats by protecting and planting wildflowers and discontinuing the use of pesticides and herbicides.
 “In the end, we will conserve only what we love.
 We will love only what we understand.
 We will understand only what we are taught.” ~ Baba Dioum

 My hope for Beauty on the Wing is that all will gain a deeper understanding of the interconnected world we share with wildflowers and wildlife and, that by understanding the species that are in our midst, gain a greater love and respect for our environment.
 The Monarch butterfly is part of the extraordinary South, Central, and North American great migration of birds, butterflies, and wild creatures, always in search of plentiful food on which to rear the next generation.
 Within this expansive north south corridor there is a world of beauty to discover in the wondrous scheme of survival in migration.

 Butterflies have long been a symbol of transformation and their beauty has inspired poets and artists universally across time and cultures.
 The ephemeral grace of the butterfly not only inspires hope but also gives us courage to be active in the search for solutions.
 The all-too-fragile link of the butterfly to the health of the environment embodies the urgent need for positive change.

 Celebrating our native species is not only a place where we all can meet, it is a focusing lens on what we can become.

-Beauty on the Wing ~ Life Story of the Monarch Butterfly will premiere in the spring of 2016.
+Beauty on the Wing ~ Life Story of the Monarch Butterfly will premiere in 2016.